Interactive Brokers Trading Service

 Even though you may see a particular problem in Sierra Chart when using Interactive Brokers and possibly do not see it in another program, still means the problem is on the Interactive Brokers side.
 The reason has to do with differences in the way that Sierra Chart may interact with the API and it may be encountering particular problems with TWS or Interactive Brokers which the other programs may not be encountering because the interaction could be different.
 Sierra Chart will interact with TWS in the most reliable and redundant way.

 Support policy: Support from Sierra Chart for technical issues encountered when using Interactive Brokers, is within the discretion of Sierra Chart.
 There are some complex technical issues that a user may encounter when using Interactive Brokers, that can have various causes which are on the side of Interactive Brokers and therefore are outside of the control of Sierra Chart.
 Therefore these will be hard for us to understand and assist with because they are not within Sierra Chart and the Interactive Brokers system is a highly complex system with many reasons why things can go wrong.
 Therefore, we will not hesitate to decline support for some issues reported to us involving Interactive Brokers.
 Be aware of this when making a decision as to whether you should be using Interactive Brokers.
 What we want to avoid is where you waste a significant amount of your own time because of Interactive Brokers issues and our time gets wasted as well and then you end up giving up.
-So consider this carefully.
+So consider this carefully because we do not want you to get into trouble with Interactive Brokers.

 From our perspective Interactive Brokers is an unnecessary burden to Sierra Chart support.
 If you plan to use Sierra Chart with Interactive Brokers consider instead using another supported Trading service if that is reasonable for you.
 Interactive Brokers needs to adopt the DTC Protocol and implement it 100 percent according to the specifications.